gruvw/strudel.nvim/README.md

 The plugin implements intelligent two-way synchronization:

 - Neovim to Strudel - When the selected buffer's content changes, it trigger automatic updates to the Strudel editor.
-- Strudel to Neovim (not necessarily useful) - Changes in the Strudel editor are detected and synced back to Neovim.
+- Strudel to Neovim - Changes in the Strudel editor are detected and synced back to the Neovim buffer.

 Note on Loop Prevention - Base64 content comparison prevents infinite update loops (and new lines issues).

 ## Troubleshooting

-### Common Issues

 - Browser doesn't open - Ensure Node.js and npm are properly installed.
 - Permission errors - Ensure write permissions to the cache directory.